Cranford High School: Athletics

-The boys cross country team won the Group IV state championship in 1975, the Group III title in 2000 and won in Group II in 2004.
+The boys' cross country team won the Group IV state championship in 1975, the Group III title in 2000 and won in Group II in 2004.

-The boys bowling team won the overall state championship in 1982.
+The boys' bowling team won the overall state championship in 1982.

 The field hockey team won the North II Group III state sectional championship in 1985 and 1986.

 The wrestling team won the North II Group III state sectional title in 1985, 1986 and 2017.

 The ice hockey team won the Handchen Cup in 1996, the Union County Cup in 2016 and the Monsignor Kelly Cup in 2020.
 After losing in the final game of the tournament in the previous two seasons, The team won the Kelly Cup in 2020, defeating the Glen Ridge / Verona co-op team by a score of 3–2 in the tournament final.

-The girls soccer team was Group III co-champion in 2000 with Middletown High School South.
+The girls' soccer team was Group III co-champion in 2000 with Middletown High School South.

-The girls volleyball team won the Group II state championship in 2008, defeating Northern Valley Regional High School at Demarest in the final match of the playoff tournament.
-In 2006, the team shared the Mountain Valley Conference title with Union Catholic High School and made it to the semi-finals of the Union County Tournament.
-The 2007 team had a record of 25–3, the girls won the conference title, and defeated Westfield High School for the first time ever in the Union County Tournament finals.
-They made their best state tournament appearance, losing to Northern Valley Regional High School at Demarest in three games.
+The girls' volleyball team won the Group II state championship in 2008, defeating Northern Valley Regional High School at Demarest in the final match of the playoff tournament.
 In the 2008 season, the team was equally successful and after losing the county tournament to Union Catholic at Union Catholic in a three games and also losing the Mountain Valley Conference to Union Catholic, the team came back to be seeded 1st in the Group II state championships and went on to capture the Group II state title over Northern Valley Regional High School at Demarest in the tournament final and advancing to the Tournament of Champions with a record of 24–4, becoming the first public school from Union County to capture a volleyball state title.

-Cranford maintains a spirited rivalry with Westfield High School in sports where the two compete.
-Some notable games looking back a to 2010 which kept the rivalry sparked were soccer and baseball county championships.
-After beating Westfield earlier in the year during the regular season, Cranford defeated Westfield by a score of 1–0 in the county championship.
-During the spring, the baseball team was able to knock off Westfield by a score of 6–5 in the county championship.
-Cranford trailed by as much as five runs during the game and were able to rally back to defeat their rivals.